Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Idaho homeowners pursuing a loan modification operate in a non-judicial foreclosure environment with a 115-day minimum NOD period — one of the longer pre-sale windows in any non-judicial state — plus anti-deficiency protections for qualifying owner-occupied residential loans.
-The optimal window is before the NOD is recorded.
+Idaho homeowners pursuing a loan modification operate in a non-judicial foreclosure environment governed by Idaho Code § 45-1505 and § 45-1506 — with a 120-day minimum from NOD recording before the trustee sale can be held, one of the longer pre-sale windows in any non-judicial state.
+Idaho Code § 45-1505 authorizes the non-judicial trustee sale process, and § 45-1506 requires certified mail notice, in-person service, newspaper publication, and the 120-day minimum waiting period.
+Anti-deficiency protections under Idaho Code § 45-1512 for qualifying owner-occupied residential loans mean the lender cannot pursue a separate deficiency judgment after a non-judicial sale, and any action under § 45-1512 must be filed within three months of the sale date with recovery capped at the debt-minus-FMV difference.
+The optimal modification window is before the NOD is recorded — a completed modification prevents the § 45-1506 clock from ever starting.
 Idaho's extraordinary real estate appreciation means significant equity is at stake for many homeowners.
 Professional knowledge of which federal program applies to your specific loan type is the foundation of any successful Idaho modification.

 Fannie Mae and Freddie Mac Flex Modification: Idaho's Boise metro — one of the fastest-growing real estate markets in the country — generates increasing conforming mortgage volume.
 The Flex Modification targets approximately 20% payment reduction.
 Professional review of calculations regularly identifies corrections that produce more favorable terms.
 Many Idaho borrowers have seen property values appreciate significantly above their purchase price, changing the equity picture even for borrowers who are delinquent.